mlundela/Yatzy-Arena/README.md

             'dice': [5, 6, 1, 1, 3]
         }
     }

+The `standing` tells you how the other players have scored.
+You may need to adjust your tactics accordingly!
+The `score` format is simply all fifteen score boxes concatenated in a string.
+The character `-` means it is not used.

 If `currentPlayer` is your bot, it is your bot's time to play!
 The bot may reply with two kinds of commands.
 If it still has more rolls, it may chose to roll a selection of dice again.
 Here the first, second and 5th die is rolled: